apache/solr-operator/helm/solr-operator/README.md

 Documentation around using the Solr Operator can be found in it's [source repo](https://github.com/apache/solr-operator).

+## Upgrade Notes

+Before upgrading your Solr Operator to a newer version, **please refer to the [Upgrade Notes](https://github.com/apache/solr-operator/tree/main/docs/upgrade-notes.md).
+There may be breaking changes between the version you are running and the version you want to upgrade to.

 ## Using the Helm Chart

 ### Installing the Zookeeper Operator